Unable to Monitor Hardware Using SNMP-based Connectors with PATROL Agent v.9.5.00.02

 KB1162 - Nov 26, 2014

-Description: This article explains how to solve the hardware monitoring problem encountered when using SNMP-based connectors with PATROL Agent v.9.5.00.02
+Description: How to solve the hardware monitoring problem encountered when using SNMP-based connectors with PATROL Agent v.9.5.00.02

 Additional Keywords: Connectors, SNMP

 SNMP-based connectors are not working as expected when using PATROL Agent v.9.5.00.02 with Hardware Sentry KM for PATROL, although the configuration is correct (SNMP community string, port, etc.).
 The error message “Unable to snmp_walk on…” appears in the KM debug logs or in the System Output Window even though the SNMP walk/get command works properly.

 Note: To ensure that the SNMP Walk command returns results, you can perform the snmpwalk -v1 -c HOSTNAME OID command in a third-party utility (e.g. snmpwalk) against the same OIDs.